Android for beginners: Tips and tricks for your new smartphone

 Data not working?

 Smartphones are complex beasties and sometimes things just stop working.
-The bar says you have full reception, but nothing is moving, you can't get that site to load or that tweet to send.
+The bars say you have full reception, but nothing is moving, you can't get that site to load or that tweet to send.

 Try flipping the phone into Aeroplane/Airplane mode and back again.
 This will sever your connection and re-establish it, and hopefully things will start moving again.
 You can get to Aeroplane mode via the quick settings grid mentioned above.